IIHS and Underride Protection: 18-Wheeler Product Defect Causes Injuries

 Because of the test results, the IIHS has called upon the National Highway Traffic Safety Administration (NHTSA) to call for further improvement in underride guard standards, including applying the current semitrailer standards to other types of large trucks, such as dump trucks, that currently aren’t required to have any under-ride guards.

 The IIHS concern is well-founded.
 In a 2011 study of 115 crashes in which a passenger vehicle struck the back of a heavy truck or semitrailer, only about 20 percent involved slight or no underride.
 But nearly half of those vehicles had severe or catastrophic underride damage, and those vehicles accounted for 23 of the 28 fatal crashes.
-If you have been injured or lost a loved one as the result of a trucking accident, call the Texas 18-Wheeler Accident Lawyers at Hill Law Firm today.
+If you have been injured or lost a loved one as the result of a trucking accident, call the Texas 18-Wheeler Accident Lawyer at Hill Law Firm today.